 It is significant to note that ‘…a student’s spelling ability directly relates to reading ability.
 That’s because the ability to spell a word shows how well the word is stored in a student’s long-term memory.
 The more words students have in their memory, the more fluent their reading can become.
 But even strong readers can struggle with spelling.
 That’s why all students benefit from spelling practice.’
 (Kelley)

 Looking for a quick and easy reading assessment to assess sight word fluency?
-Request your free 30-day trial of Dyscover.
+You can use Dystech completely free, and access all their standardised online assessment.
+Learn more here

 200 flashcards download